ligato/vpp-agent/README.md

   * [ACL](plugins/defaultplugins/aclplugin) - VPP access lists (VPP ACL plugin)
 * [GOVPPmux](plugins/govppmux) - allows other plugins to access VPP independently on each other by means of connection multiplexing
 * [Linux](plugins/linuxplugin) (VETH) - allows optional configuration of Linux virtual ethernet interfaces
+* [Plugins from cn-infra](https://github.com/ligato/cn-infra/tree/master/datasync) - datasync and other plugins
-* [Core](https://github.com/ligato/cn-infra/tree/master/core) - lifecycle management of plugins (loading, initialization, unloading) from [cn-infra](https://github.com/ligato/cn-infra)
+* [Core from cn-infra](https://github.com/ligato/cn-infra/tree/master/core) - lifecycle management of plugins (loading, initialization, unloading)
 * [agentctl](cmd/agentctl) - a CLI tool that shows the state of the agents and can configure the agents

 ## Quickstart